open-rcp/rcp/docs/rcpc.md

 The client includes a command-line interface for manual operations:

 ```
-$ rcpc connect rcp://server.example.com:9277
+$ rcpcli connect rcp://server.example.com:9277
-$ rcpc launch notepad
+$ rcpcli launch notepad
-$ rcpc list apps
+$ rcpcli list apps
-$ rcpc disconnect
+$ rcpcli disconnect
 ```

 ## Integration

-The RCP Client uses the RCP Protocol (`rcpp`) library for message format and protocol handling.
+The RCP Client uses the RCP Protocol (`rcpcore`) library for message format and protocol handling.
 It can be:

 1. Used as a library in custom applications
 2. Run as a command-line tool